bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
 It is used for indexing, cataloging, and searching of biomedical and health-related information.

+We have build an API that works with tags user added to posts.
+With these tags we builds a SPARQL query to query MeSH Ontology in order to fetch broader, narrower and related descriptors of that label.
+Broader and narrow descriptors can be seen as parent and child class of this tag respectively.
+We iterates 2 times on ontology and fetches all the tags we can derive.
+Then our system attaches the tags to the related post.

 *  ### Scenarios